 This function is only available once the system times have been synchronized.
-Synchronization via the button in the function menu (No. $5 \rightarrow \bigoplus 55$ ).
+Synchronization via the button in the function menu (No. $5 \rightarrow \square 53$).

-Fig. 51: Config 5800 user interface: saving or loading the configuration and parameters
+Fig. 50: Config 5800 user interface: saving or loading the configuration and parameters

-- 1 Displays the directory path of the saved files - 2 Load the configuration or parameters - 3 Save the configuration (measuring device $\rightarrow$ laptop); the file name can be changed if necessary - 4 Save the parameters (measuring device $\rightarrow$ laptop); the file name can be changed if necessary - 5 Option for opening a file after saving it - 6 Opens the directory with the saved files7 Option for opening a file after loading it - 8 Change the file directory for saving and loading
+- 1 Displays the directory path of the saved files - 2 Load the configuration or parameters 3 Save the configuration (measuring device \rightarrow laptop); the file name can be changed if necessary - 4 Save the parameters (measuring device \rightarrow laptop); the file name can be changed if necessary - 5 Option for opening a file after saving it - 6 Opens the directory with the saved files - 7 Option for opening a file after loading it - 8 Change the file directory for saving and loading